xarray-contrib/xarray-simlab/doc/run_model.rst

 -------------------------

-Except for static variables, all model inputs accept arrays which have a dimension that corresponds to the master clock.
+Except for static variables, all model inputs accept arrays which have a dimension that corresponds to the main clock.
 This is useful for adding external forcing.

 The example below is based on the last example above, but instead of